-(This post was originally published in May 2013 and was updated in Nov 2016, Oct 2017, May 2018, Aug 2018, Nov 2019, May 2020, and June 2021) When you have insurance coverage through a high-deductible health plan (HDHP), you may establish a Health Savings Account (HSA).
+(This post was originally published in May 2013 and was updated in Nov 2016, Oct 2017, May 2018, Aug 2018, Nov 2019, May 2020, June 2021, May, 2022, and September, 2023) When you have insurance coverage through a high-deductible health plan (HDHP), you may establish a Health Savings Account (HSA).
 An HSA is an account into which you deposit money to pay for medical-related costs.
-There are many benefits of HSAs: HSAs are Easy
+There are many benefits of

 People often ask this question.
 And with just cause.
 After all, it seems pretty straightforward to go online, click a few boxes, and purchase health insurance.
 Or, if your employer offers group coverage, you simply read the employee handout and make your selection.
 But, without professional advice, can the average person really understand all of the provisions of an insurance plan and navigate an often-complicated claims process?
 Sometimes, it takes

 Wishing there was a way you could control your own health care expenses?
 We came across two interesting pieces in last week’s news that could mean help is on its way.
 First, the Centers for Medicare and Medicaid Services (CMS) released the results of a study which reveal enormous discrepancies in the fees hospitals charge their patients.
 Click here to read more, and be sure to check out the interactive

 Our experience helping thousands of clients get the right insurance coverage over the years has taught us firsthand that maintaining a healthy lifestyle is one of the best things you can do to manage the cost of health care.
 Springtime is a great time to take advantage of the nice weather and enjoy some outdoor activities.
 Here are some great ideas to consider: hiking/walking biking golfing planting and gardening throwing